udacity/create-your-own-adventure/english/love/love.md

 PS: it's bullshit

-Love is dependent on the person.
-Each person can experience love in different ways.
+Love is dependent on the person. (sometimes animal) Each person can experience love in different ways.
 It does not always have to be with a person.
 Love can be a passion.